Free Church Budgeting Template and Guide

 2. Grants

 Churches can often access special grants when managing community outreach projects.
-These projects can range in size, but grants are a great way to make sure that you have the funds you need to help the community.
+These projects can range in size, but grants are a great way to ensure you have the funds you need to help the community.

 3. Tithes

-Tithes are incredibly important to help churches continue doing the good work they do.
-Tithes are the most common source of income for churches, with a few modern tools making it even easier for people to give.
-These innovative payment methods include added features to help keep track of payments, making budgeting that much easier.
+Tithes are incredibly important to help churches continue doing their good work.
+Tithes are the most common source of income for churches, with a few modern tools that make it even easier for people to give.
+These innovative payment methods include added features to help track payments, making budgeting that much easier.

 4. Fundraising Events